Bartozzz/bartozzz.github.io/content/blog/2018-04-29-publishing-packages-to-npm/index.md

 - If we import only `moduleA`, the two other modules will not be included in the final bundle because they aren’t required anywhere.
 - If we import only a specific function from a module (ex. `funcA`), the rest of the module’s content will be ignored.

-Additionally, we don’t have to access a named export like in previous examples.
+We don’t have to access a named export like in previous examples.
 That means we don’t have to do a slow, dynamic property lookup.
-In our case, we statically know the content and can optimize the access.
+In our case, we know the content and can optimize the access.

 ### Directory structure overview